Benjamin Franklin Day Elementary

 School Counselor

 I am John Taylor, the school counselor at B.F.
 Day.
 We are excited to make this year a great year.
-This school year we will have a school counseling intern, Ms. Shelly.
-She is currently getting her Master’s in Education, specializing in school counseling from Seattle University.
-Ms. Shelly did her practicum last school year at B.F.
-Day, and this year she is completing an internship with us.
+This school year 2024-25 school counseling intern, Ms. Mara.
 We are lucky to have her join our team!
-She will be here on Tuesdays and Thursdays.
+She will be here on Tuesday, Wednesdays and Thursdays.

 The school counselor role is one that is multi-faceted and unique.
 Duties may include, but not limited too; individual student planning, small groups on friendship/anxiety/emotional regulation/family separation collaborating with community resources to support families, advocating for students and families, responding to daily concerns from students/staff and families and lastly, being an advocate for our students and their needs.
 It truly takes a village to raise and support a child.
 I am happy and lucky to be able to play my part.
 Thank you again, and I look forward to continuing my career at BF Day for years to come.
 Thank you B.F.
 Day families for your continued support of my role here at B.F.
 Day.